 6) Portugal Freelance Visa

-Portugal has a thriving digital nomad community, and it’s undoubtedly an attractive place to live with beautiful beaches, impressive hiking opportunities, delicious food, and typically good weather year around.
+Portugal has a thriving digital nomad community, and it’s undoubtedly an attractive place to live with beautiful beaches, impressive hiking opportunities, delicious food, and typically good weather year-round.

 Portugal has also launched a new visa specifically for digital nomads which may be more suitable.